japila-books/spark-sql-internals/docs/spark-sql-SQLListener.md

 `getExecutionMetrics` gets the metrics (aka _accumulator updates_) for `executionId` (by which it collects all the tasks that were used for an execution).

-It is exclusively used to render the link:spark-sql-webui.adoc#ExecutionPage[ExecutionPage] page in web UI.
+It is exclusively used to render the spark-sql-webui.md#ExecutionPage[ExecutionPage] page in web UI.

 === [[mergeAccumulatorUpdates]] `mergeAccumulatorUpdates` Method